These gluten free bison meatballs are a healthy yet tasty comfort meal that can be ready in 40 minutes for a quick weeknight dinner!

-This ground bison meatball recipe was concocted during our Whole30 experience when I was desperately craving something saucy, full of flavor and satisfying to make up for the carbs and dairy we weren’t consuming.
+I concocted thid ground bison meatball recipe during our Whole30 experience when I was desperately craving something saucy, full of flavor and satisfying.
+Whether you’re looking specifically for a recipe with ground bison, Whole30 meatballs, paleo recipes, keto, dairy free or gluten-free meatballs, these are the ones you need.

 Ingredients